7 Acres /great Exposure/ Commercial Sub-Dividable in four Lots

 zoned C4- Highway Commercial

-The following uses and no others are permitted in the C-4 Zone:
+The following uses are permitted in the C-4 Zone:

 a.
 Adult Entertainment